elastic/kibana/src/plugins/unified_field_list/README.md

 * `useFieldFilters(...)` - manages state of `FieldListFilters` component.
 It is included into `useGroupedFields`.

+* `useQuerySubscriber(...)` - memorizes current query, filters and absolute date range which are set via UnifiedSearch.

 * `useExistingFieldsFetcher(...)` - this hook is responsible for fetching fields existence info for specified data views.
 It can be used higher in components tree than `useExistingFieldsReader` hook.

 * `useExistingFieldsReader(...)` - you can call this hook to read fields existence info which was fetched by `useExistingFieldsFetcher` hook.
 Using multiple "reader" hooks from different children components is supported.
 So you would need only one "fetcher" and as many "reader" hooks as necessary.
 It is included into `useGroupedFields`.